larseggert/bcp45bis/draft-eggert-bcp45bis.md

-The Internet Engineering Task Force (IETF) discussion mailing list furthers the development and specification of Internet technology through the general discussion of topics for which no dedicated mailing lists exists.
-As this is the most general IETF mailing list, considerable latitude is allowed, but there are posts and topics that are unsuitable for this mailing list.
+The Internet Engineering Task Force (IETF) discussion mailing list furthers the development and specification of Internet technology through the general discussion of technical, procedural, operational and other topics for which no dedicated mailing lists exists.
+As this is the most general IETF mailing list, considerable latitude in terms of topics is allowed, but there are posts and topics that are unsuitable for this mailing list.
+This document defines the charter for the IETF discussion list and explains its scope.

 This document obsoletes RFC3005.